ibmresilient/resilient-community-apps/fn_microsoft_security_graph/README.md

 		#alert_time_range_sec=3600

 ## Customization
-For each each of the workflow, review the inputs and the post-process scripts to ensure expected behavior is set to occur.
+For each workflow, verify the inputs and the post-process scripts to ensure that they are accurate and appropriate.

 ## Run Functions
 1. Start Resilient Circuits with:

 		resilient-circuits run

-2. Trigger one of the rules which will return more information on alerts from the Microsoft Graph
+2. Trigger one of the rules that will return information on alerts from the Microsoft Graph.

 ## Run alert poller:
-Based on configurations under the `## Polling options` section in the `app.config` the polling interval, which alerts to find and other settings can be customized.
+Based on configurations under the `## Polling options` section in the `app.config`, you can customize the polling interval, which alerts to find, and other settings.

-1. Start Resilient Circutis with:
+1. Start Resilient Circuits with:

 		resilient-circuits run

-2. When an alert which doesn't have a coorsponding open incident in Resilient and would be returned by the search query is generated in the Microsoft Security Graph a new Incident in created.
+2. When an alert that does not have a corresponding open incident in the Resilient platform and would be returned by the search query, is generated in the Microsoft Security Graph, a new incident is created.